tanu31195/react-counter/README.md

 `state` includes data that is local or private to that component, so other components cannot access that state
 Some components may not have a state and get all the data via props

 ### Raising and handling events

+The component that owns a piece of the state, should be the one modifying it.

+Counter component will raise an event > onEvent
+Counters component will handle the event> handleEvent

 ## Debugging React Applications